Compared & Ranked

 Pros: Beautiful minimal UI, excellent Apple Watch app, widget support, detailed weekly and monthly charts, exports to CSV.
 Cons: iOS experience is significantly better than Android, limited social features, premium required for historical data beyond one week, no gamification.

-Accuracy: 94% iOS (pocket), 91% Android.
+Accuracy: Strongest on iPhone / Apple Watch.
 Privacy: No GPS required.
-Price: Free basic; Pro $3.99/month.
+Price: Free basic; paid Pro plan.

 5. Pedometer++ — Simple, Accurate, iOS Only